PSP-Archive/LTE/readme.txt

 This engine has no limitations except of hardware limitations, you have to remember that you are programming on PSP and it has got only 24MB of free memory for homebrews.
-So, if I can give you some suggestions use textures of max size 256x256, don't use maps that has got 30000 vertices, etc..
+So, if I can give you some suggestions use mipmapped textures, don't use meshes that has got 30000 vertices, etc..

 ===========================================================================